ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 You are also able to switch the endpoints that your Enterprise cluster uses after provisioning.
 To do this, use the following CLI commands.

-Note that switching to private endpoints whilst the cluster is in use is **not supported**.
+Switching to private endpoints while the cluster is in use is **not supported**.
 It will disable all public endpoints and your applications will lose access to the cluster.
-This can be avoided if you first enable both public and private endpoints, then re-configure applications to use private endpoints, and finally switch to private only endpoints.
+To avoid this, first enable both public and private endpoints, then re-configure applications to use private endpoints, and finally switch to private only endpoints.
 {: important}